Bagara Rice Recipe (Hyderabadi Bagara Khana, Bagara Chawal)

 Release the remaining pressure manually and open the lid of the pot.

-Fluff the rice gently using a large fork and serve hot.
+Gently fluff the rice with a large fork and serve hot.

 Frequently Asked Questions

-How to cook bagara rice in a rice cooker?
+How do I cook bagara rice in a rice cooker?

-To make it in an electric rice cooker, add the soaked rice to the rice cooker along with water, mint leaves, cilantro, lime juice, and salt.
+To make it in an electric rice cooker, add the soaked rice, water, mint leaves, cilantro, lime juice, and salt.

-In a pan, heat ghee and add the whole spices followed by cashew nuts, onions, ginger, garlic, and green chilies, and add this tempering to the rice cooker.
-Stir gently.
+In a pan, heat ghee and add the whole spices, followed by cashew nuts, onions, ginger, garlic, and green chilies.
+Add this tempering to the rice cooker and stir gently.

 Now close the lid and cook until the rice is cooked.

-How to cook bagara chawal in a pressure cooker?
+How do I cook bagara chawal in a pressure cooker?

 To make it in a pressure cooker, follow the stovetop method until adding water.
 Close the lid of the pressure cooker and cook on high heat for 2 whistles.

-Remove the cooker from heat and let the pressure release naturally.
+Remove the cooker from the heat and let the pressure release naturally.
 Fluff and serve.

-Can you make bagara khana using leftover rice?
+Can I make bagara khana using leftover rice?

-Saute the onions, spices, and herbs in ghee, and then add cooked rice to the pan.
+Sauté the onions, spices, and herbs in ghee, then add cooked rice to the pan.
 Mix everything well.

 You Might Also Like